kyr0/turbo-hybrid-astro-on-vercel/README.md

 ### In development

 The `apps/server` project integrates a custom, tiny integration plugin `packages/ssg-proxy`, that, when a request hits the SSG Vite development server, first proxies that request to the SSG Vite dev server.
 If the response is 200 OK, the response is piped back.
 This mechanism makes sure that production and development behaviour is the same.

-The performance drawback/overhead isn't impactful in regards to DX.
+For HMR, the same approach as the internal Astro Vite plugin impl. has been used in it's `transform()` method.
+The original client lib code is simply monkey-patched to connect to and receive updates from both HMR servers.

 ## Stats